awsdocs/amazon-s3-userguide/doc_source/LogFormat.md

 **Note**
 Any field can be set to `-` to indicate that the data was unknown or unavailable, or that the field was not applicable to this request\.

-**Important**
-During the next few weeks, we are adding a new field, `aclRequired`, to Amazon S3 server access logs and AWS CloudTrail logs\.
-This field will indicate if your Amazon S3 requests required an access control list \(ACL\) for authorization\.
-You can use this information to migrate those ACL permissions to the appropriate bucket policies and disable ACLs\.
-This process is currently occurring across all AWS Regions, including the AWS GovCloud \(US\) Regions and the AWS China Regions\.
-If you don't see the `aclRequired` field, the rollout hasn't been completed in your Region\.

 **Topics**
 + [Log record fields](#log-record-fields)
 + [Additional logging for copy operations](#AdditionalLoggingforCopyOperations)